KapitulaMichal/student-management/README.md

-Student management
+# Student management

 Application presents simple student management system for gathering the list of students and courses to which those students are enrolled and saving those information in the database.
+It uses an annotation based configuration.

 ## TOOLS & TECHNOLOGIES
 	1. Java